- Stable but not aggressive

 This is what ruins the otherwise oh-so-good feel of the Tempus.
 The lack of padding causes abrasion on the skin, and although the upper has a more precise fit than most shoes, this could potentially cause heel slips.

 If your ankles are sensitive to the heel counter, we recommend being cautious and stocking up on bandaids.

 Outsole crushes it in the durability department

-After logging 215 miles in the Saucony Tempus, an expert states that the Saucony Tempus is a tank, especially the outsole.
-Even better, a long-time running shoe reviewer predicts it to last beyond 500 miles because of this.
+After logging about 30 miles in the Saucony Tempus, we can confirm that the Saucony Tempus is built like a tank, especially in the outsole.
+Because of that, we actually anticipate the shoe to last beyond 500 miles.

 Grip that doesn't disappoint